xc-jp/purescript-protobuf/README.md

 The generated Purescript code will usually have module imports which cause the `purs` compiler to emit warnings.
 Sorry.

+## Nix derivation

+If we want to run the `.proto` → `.purs` generation step as part of a pure Nix derivation, then `import` the top-level `default.nix` from this repository as a `nativeBuildInput`.

+Then `protoc --purescript_out=path_to_output file.proto` will be runnable in our derivation phases.

+See the `nix/demo.nix` file for an example.

 ## Performance